Plane in flight

 Delta’s SkyMiles program is slightly stricter than the loyalty programs of other airlines—you only have nine months after your flight to request miles whether you are a member at the time of your flight or not.
 But even if you are not a member at the time of your flight, you can still sign up for the program after the fact and request your miles retroactively.

 In order to request miles, you’ll need your SkyMiles number and ticket number.
-You can also request miles through eligible Delta partners by signing into your account and selecting Partner Flights from the drop-down menu.
+You can also request miles through eligible Delta partners by selecting My SkyMiles → scrolling to All Other Miles Requests → and selecting Delta Partner Flights.

 JetBlue plane in flight.